 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions and seasonal adjustment

 Data are published twice each year, at the end of May and at the end of November.
 In May, data for the previous two calendar years are subject to revision.
 In November, data for the previous three years may be revised.
 Every five years a historical revision is done based on the results of the Census of Agriculture.
 The results of the latest intercensal revision, based on the 2006 Census of Agriculture apply to the period 1997 to 2007.

 A data accuracy measure is a numeric value, or symbol corresponding to numeric values, which quantifies or summarizes the likely magnitude and important sources of differences between the published data and the quantities that the survey was designed to estimate.

+It is important to note that these data are subject to error.
+Administrative data may contain non-sampling error such as keying mistakes, while survey data may carry other non-sampling and sampling errors.
 As a result of the residual method used to derive net income, a minor change in either farm cash receipts or farm operating expenses can have a significant impact on the net income level and yearly change.